dotlang/language/README.md

 1. `=` operator copies data from right-side into the left-side.
 2. `==` will do comparison on a binary-level.
 If you need custom comparison, you can do in a custom function.
 3. Operators for bitwise operations and exponentiation are defined as functions.
-4. `@`: returns type-id of a named or primitive type as an integer number (Example 1).
+4. `@`: returns type-id of a named or primitive type as an integer number, or a union variable (Example 1).
 5. `{}`: To cast from named to unnamed type you can use: `Type{value}` notation (Example 2).
 6. `{}`: To cast from variable to a union-type (Example 3).
 7. ` . `: Chaining opertor (Note to the spaces around the dot). `X .
 F(_)` will be translated to `F(X)` function call. right side of dot must be either a closure with expected inputs or a tuple with underscores for substitition.
 If right-side expects a single input but left side is a tuple with multiple items, it will be treated as a tuple for the single input of the function (Example 7) but if function expects multiple inputs they will be extracted from left side (Example 6).